Event data recorder: History

 In its efforts to establish the uniform scientific crash data needed to make vehicle and highway transportation safer and reduce fatalities, the IEEE launched IEEE 1616 in 2004.
 It was the first universal standard for MVEDRs, much like those that monitor crashes on aircraft and trains.

 The new standard specifies minimal performance characteristics for onboard tamper- and crash-proof memory devices for all types and classes of highway and roadway vehicles.
 This international protocol will help manufacturers develop what is commonly called "black boxes" for autos, trucks, buses, ambulances, fire trucks and other vehicles.
 It includes a data dictionary of 86 data elements and covers device survivability.

-Since 2006, the US has prescribed what data must be recorded in event data recorders, if a vehicle has an event data recorder, in American regulation 49 CFR 563.
+Since 2006, the US has prescribed what data must be recorded in event data recorders, if a vehicle has an event data recorder, in American regulation 49 CFR 563 (which became effective September 1st, 2012).

 Since between 2008 and 2019, Korea has fitted vehicles with event data recorders, according to Korean regulation KMVSS Art.
 56-2 (MOLIT Ord.
 534/2018).

 Since between 2008 and 2015, Japan has fitted vehicles with event data recorders, according to Japanese regulation J-EDR (Kokujigi 278/2008), for passenger cars.

 Since between 2012 and 2015 Switzerland has fitted vehicles with event data recorders, according to regulation VTS Art.
 102, applicable to vehicles with blue lights and sirens.

 Since between 2003 and 2005, Uruguay has fitted vehicles with event data recorders, according to Decree 560/003 Art.
 11, for dangerous goods vehicles.

 China has drafted a regulation which would become mandatory for all passenger cars as of January 2021.

 In March 2021, the new UN Regulation 160 on Event Data Recorders is adopted by the World Forum for Harmonization of Vehicle Regulations.

+In the EU, UN Regulation 160 became effective March 22nd, 2022.
+This made EDRs mandatory for light/passenger vehicles.
+"EU UN 160 regulation" The EU utilises UN regulation 169 for heavy-duty vehicle EDR standardisation, which was made effective in June of 2024.
+Mandatory compliance dates are projected as follows: